Fiat Chrysler shares hit by report of U.S. lawsuit

 An analyst who spoke on condition of anonymity said FCA’s Investor Relations office had told him the allegations were unrealistic and that FCA calculates its revenue on shipments, not sales.

-The analyst said FCA emphasized it was not the Chrysler U.S. dealers’ association that made the accusations, “but only a couple of dealers”.
+The analyst said FCA emphasised it was not the Chrysler U.S. dealers’ association that made the accusations, “but only a couple of dealers”.

 Separately, shares in Renault tumbled more than 20 percent after the carmaker said fraud investigators had inspected three of its sites to look into its vehicle emissions technology.

-The news follows nearly four months of headlines over a scandal involving rival Volkswagen (VOWG_p.DE), which admitted cheating on U.S. emissions tests.
+The news follows nearly four months of headlines over a scandal involving rival Volkswagen, which admitted cheating on U.S. emissions tests.
 Shares in VW are down about a fifth since.

 Reporting by Valentina Za, Silvia Aloisi and Agnieszka Flak in Milan, Bernie Woodall in Detroit, Jonathan Stempel in New York; Editing by Katharine Houreld